carlhenrikrolf/tuneBfree/README.md

 This creates the LV2 plugin in build/tuneBfree.lv2.

-To build the experimental tuneBfree CLAP on its own you can run
+To build the experimental tuneBfree CLAP you can run
 ```
-$ make clap
+$ cd src
+$ cmake -B build
+$ cmake --build build
 ```
-in the src directory.

 Original README follows.